WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod07/0701-Secure AD DS.md

   > **Answer:** Use the Default Domain Policy, which applies to all users, and create a fine-grained password policy object that applies only to the required administrative groups.

-- How can you identify IT administrators in terms of more restricted password and account lockout settings?
+- How can you identify IT administrators in terms of more restricted password and account-lockout settings?

   > **Answer:** The administrative password and account lockout settings should apply to the IT group and the Domain Admins group.